geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/linestring.rst

    Again we are using painter's algorithm order: the first feature style is drawn first then the second so the the second is drawn on top of the first.
 The difference is that for each feature style, all of the features are drawn before the next feature style is drawn.

 #.
 If you look carefully you can see the difference.

    .. image:: ../style/img/line_zorder_2.png

 #.
 By using **feature styles** we have been able to simulate line casing.

    .. image:: ../style/img/line_zorder_3.png

 Label
 -----

-Our next example is significant as it introduces the how text labels are generated.
+Our next example is significant as it introduces how text labels are generated.

 .. figure:: ../style/img/LineStringLabel.svg

    Use of Label Property

 This is also our first example making use of a dynamic style (where a value comes from an attribute from your data).